silasjimmy/dema-planner/README.md

 3. ```storage``` for storing app media.
 4. ``hosting`` for hosting the app.

-The end result is a Progressive Web Application (PWA) which is installable in desktop and mobile devices using Google Chrome.

 ## Project setup for local development
 ```
 npm install